TravelEase-Xebia/TravelEase/README.md

-This branch will be used for Login service
+This Branch is used for Login/Register MicroService Port=5000